diasjorge/redmine-cli/README.md

 # redmine-cli
 ### A command line interface for redmine
-Because using the broweser is overrated.
+Because using the browser is overrated.

 ## Installation
 You first need to have Ruby with RubyGems.